Poland takes step toward selling stakes in 4 companies

-The decision includes an 11.4 percent stake in top Polish utility PGE, 8.4 percent of top lender PKO, 10.1 percent of top insurer PZU and 38 percent of chemical group Ciech.
+The decision includes an 11.4 percent stake in top Polish utility PGE PGE.WA, 8.4 percent of top lender PKO PKO.WA, 10.1 percent of top insurer PZU PZU.WA and 38 percent of chemical group Ciech CIEP.WA.

 Based on the companies’ average share prices over the past six months, all four stakes combined are worth around 11 billion zlotys ($3.6 billion), a ministry official said.

-In October, Prime Minister Donald Tusk said Poland would create a special investment vehicle, which along with state-owned BGK bank would be capitalised with proceeds from the sale of state-owned assets.
+In October, Prime Minister Donald Tusk said Poland would create a special investment vehicle, which along with state-owned BGK bank would be capitalized with proceeds from the sale of state-owned assets.

 “We are planning to boost capital in both companies (investment vehicle and the state-owned BGK bank) gradually, depending on their needs,” Treasury Minister Mikolaj Budzanowski said in Thursday’s statement.